-Many landlords in Georgia typically ask for a security deposit.
-This security deposit serves to shield you from the financial damage that can arise from certain negligent tenant actions.
+Many landlords in Georgia typically request a security deposit in their lease agreement.
+This security deposit, which can include damage deposits, advance rent deposits, or pet deposits, serves to shield the landlord from the financial damage that can arise from certain negligent tenant actions.

 Examples of such actions include:

-- Unpaid utilities and repair, or cleaning services contracted by the tenant
+• Unpaid repair or utility charges, or services for cleaning contracted by the tenant

-That being said, there are landlord-tenant laws you must abide by when charging security deposits.
+That being said, there are landlord-tenant laws every landlord must abide by when charging security deposits.
 Failure to follow them can mean forfeiting the right to any part of the security deposit, as well as being liable to pay damages.

 The following are Georgia's security deposit laws.